dfranx/SHADERed/TUTORIAL.md

 **NOTE**: You can drag your cursor around preview window while holding right mouse button pressed to rotate the camera around the origin.
-Or use your scroll wheel to zoom in/out.
+Or use your scroll wheel to move forward/backward.
 Left click on an object to select it.
+Left click on an empty part of a preview window or use shortcut to deselect an item.

 ![](./Screenshots/tut6.jpg)